AMANku12/Car-Insurance-claim-Predicition/README.md

 1. **Whether a customer will file a car insurance claim (classification)**
 2. **The monetary value of the claim if it occurs (regression)**

-Built from raw Kaggle data using **scikit‑learn, XGBoost, and structured ML pipelines** with rigorous preprocessing, feature engineering, cross‑validation, and hyperparameter tuning.

 ---

 ## Data Source